Coffee! Oh, how we love thee!

+Coffee is not the only morning beverage that packs a big caffeine punch.
 Humans have been drinking tea and enjoying its health-giving benefits since ancient times.
-Scientific evidence shows that green tea and black tea have cancer-preventive effects and help to maintain cardiovascular and metabolic health.
+Scientific evidence shows that both green tea and black tea have cancer-preventive effects and help to maintain cardiovascular and metabolic health.11

-Drinking tea gives your skin an unmistakable glow.
-The catechins in green tea are a powerhouse, decreasing the inflammation associated with aging and protecting against sunburn and UV damage.
+Drinking tea gives your dermis an unmistakable glow.
+The catechins in green tea are powerhouse antioxidants with anti-aging properties that help decrease inflammation, fight free radicals, and protect against sunburn and UV damage.

 Drinking tea might be the healthiest way to take in caffeine.
-This is because the caffeine content of tea is lower than in coffee, and tea is also rich in a number of plant-based chemicals that promote health and wellness.
+This is because the amount of caffeine per gram in tea is lower than in coffee.
+And, tea is also rich in a number of plant-based chemicals and antioxidants that promote health and wellness.
 Stick with green tea, which has less caffeine than black tea.

 Caffeine in Soft Drinks

 Do you agree that there are few things more refreshing than a sip of an ice-cold soda on a hot day?
 This echoes the sentiment of most people since the average American drinks 38 gallons of soda per year.